Apple at its March 2019 event introduced a new subscription service for Apple News, called Apple News+.

 For some publications, like The Wall Street Journal, there is a possibility you'll want to keep the standalone subscription.
 While all of the WSJ's content is available in Apple News+, the app is only going to surface "general interest" articles, which could make it difficult to find the full range of content offered.
 WSJ archives also only persist for three days.

 If you are a Texture user, you should know that Texture shut down on May 28, 2019 on all platforms.
 Existing Texture customers need to sign up to Apple News+ and can take advantage of a one-month free trial to try the new service out.

-Texture users on Android will no longer be able to use the service following May 28 and will need to purchase an Apple device to access Apple News+.
+Texture users on Android are no longer able to use the service will need to purchase an Apple device to access Apple News+.

 See something we left out of our Apple News+ guide or have a question not answered here?
 Let us know in the comments or Send us an email here.